 Students who wish to pursue a specialist program should also take PHY 131H1 and 132H1 – Introductory Physics (two half courses).

-The Bioinformatics and Computational Biology Specialist Program also requires the following computer science courses: both CSC 108H1 – Introduction to Computer Programming and CSC 148H1 – Introduction to Computer Science, or CSC 150H1 – Accelerated Introduction to Computer Science, and CSC 165H1 – Mathematical Expression and Reasoning for Computer Science.
+The Bioinformatics and Computational Biology Specialist Program also requires the following computer science courses: both CSC 108H1 – Introduction to Computer Programming and CSC 148H1 – Introduction to Computer Science, and CSC 165H1 – Mathematical Expression and Reasoning for Computer Science.

 - Biochemists can also be involved in bioinformatics, studies that attempt to relate families of proteins and the genetic material found in different organisms by the construction of databases and novel computer programs used to explore the evolution of molecules.